dankamongmen/libnetstack/README.md

 Enumeration currently always takes the form of a copy, never a share (shared enumerations will be added if a compelling reason for them is found).
 Two buffers must be provided for an enumeration request of up to `N` objects:
-`offsets`, an array of `N` 4-byte unsigned integers, and `objs`, a character buffer of some size (`obytes`).
-No more than `N` objects will be enumerated.
+* `offsets`, an array of `N` `uint32_t`s, and
+* `objs`, a character buffer of some size (`obytes`) No more than `N` objects will be enumerated.
 If `objs` becomes exhausted, or `N` objects do not exist, fewer than `N` will be enumerated.
 The number of objects enumerated is returned, or -1 on error.

 ```
+// State for streaming enumerations (enumerations taking place over several
+// calls).
+It's exposed in this header so that callers can easily define one on
+// their stacks.
+Don't mess with it.
+Zero it out to start a new enumeration.
+typedef struct netstack_enumerator {
+  uint32_t nonce;
+  uint32_t slot;
+  struct netstack_iface* hnext;
+} netstack_enumerator;

+// Enumerate up to n netstack_ifaces via copy. offsets must have space for at
+// least n elements, which will serve as offsets into objs. objs is a flat
+// array of size obytes. flags is a bitfield composed of the NETSTACK_ENUMERATE
+// constants. streamer ought point to a zero-initialized netstack_enumerator to
+// begin an enumeration operation.
+If netstack_iface_enumerate() is called
+// again using this same streamer, the enumeration picks up where it left off.
+// A NULL streamer is interpreted as a request for atomic enumeration; if there
+// is not sufficient space to copy all objects, it is an error, and the
+// copying will be aborted as soon as possible.
+Unlike other errors, n and
+// obytes will be updated in this case to reflect the current necessary values.
+//
+// Returns -1 on error, due to invalid parameters, insufficient space for an
+// atomic enumeraion, or failure to resume an enumeration (this can happen if
+// too much has changed since the previous call--enumerations aren't really
+// suitable for highly dynamic environments).
+No parameters are modified in
+// this case (save the atomic case, as noted above).
+Otherwise, the number of objects
+// copied r is returned, r <= the original *n. n is set to the number of
+// objects remaining. obytes is set to the bytes required to copy the remaning
+// objects. streamer is updated, if appropriate.
+The first r values of offsets
+// give valid byte offsets into objs, and a (suitably-aligned) network_iface is
+// present at each such offset.
+Their associated buffers are also present in
+// objs.
+The pointers and bookkeeping within the netstack_ifaces have been
+// updated so that the resulting objects can be used with the standard
+// netstack_iface API.
+There is no need to call netstack_iface_abandon() on
+// these objects.
+//
+// An enumeration operation is thus successfully terminated iff a non-negative
+// number is returned, and *n and *obytes have both been set to 0.
+Note that
+// a 0 could be returned without completion if objs is too small to copy the
+// next object; in this case, neither *n nor *obytes would be 0.
 int netstack_iface_enumerate(const struct netstack* ns,
-                             const uint32_t* offsets, int n,
+                             uint32_t* offsets, int* n,
-                             void* objs, size_t obytes, unsigned flags,
+                             void* objs, size_t* obytes,
-                             struct netstack_enumerator** streamer);
+                             netstack_enumerator* streamer);

-// If there is not sufficient room in the buffers to copy all of the objects in
-// a single atomic operation, return -1 and perform as little work as possible.
-#define NETSTACK_ENUMERATE_ATOMIC  0x0001
-#define NETSTACK_ENUMERATE_MINIMAL 0x0002 // Copy only the most important data
-// Abort the enumeration operation. should be non-NULL, though this is not
-// enforced.
-No other flags may be set with NETSTACK_ENUMERATE_ABORT.
-#define NETSTACK_ENUMERATE_ABORT   0x0004
 ```

 The `streamer` parameter is used to stream through the objects.
-It must point to a `NULL` pointer to `struct netmask_enumerator` on the first call of an enumeration operation. `streamer` will be set to `NULL` if and only if the enumeration is completed by the call (or if there is an error).
-Otherwise, `netstack_iface_enumerate` must be called again to continue streaming.
-Failure to do so is a memory leak. `NETSTACK_ENUMERATE_ABORT` can be used to stop enumerating, but either way, `netstack_iface_enumerate` should be called.
+It must be zeroed out prior to the first call of an enumeration sequence, and should not be modified by the caller.
+Repeating a call with a `streamer` that has already completed is not an error (0 will be returned, and `n` and `obytes` will both be set to 0).
+An enumeration returning an error should not be retried with the same `streamer`.

 For a positive return value _r_, the _r_ values returned in `offsets` index into `objs`.
 Each one is a (suitably-aligned) `struct netstack_iface`.
 These `netstack_iface`s do *not* need to be fed to `netstack_iface_abandon()`.

-An enumeration returning an error cannot be restarted. `streamer` will be set to NULL (and its resources will be released) on any error.

 ### Querying objects